biol6101-71519-spring-2026/assignment-2-naveenkumartigs/report.md

 Phred score is more than 30
 and flagstat data showed the mapping of 70.43% of reades to reference genome.

-i faced initial troble to fix index file in the pipeline, then solved it.
+i faced initial trouble to fix index file in the pipeline, then solved it.